jpsank/uMusic/README.md

 python -m app.cli scrape --genre danceedm 100
 ```

-This will scrape the top 100 tracks in the SoundCloud "danceedm" genre and insert them into the database.
+This will scrape the top 100 tracks in the SoundCloud "danceedm" genre to the SOUNDCLOUD_FOLDER directory.

 List of available genres:
  - all-music